American Silversmiths

 picture

-• Appointed in 1708 as Constable of East Ward in New York City NY 8
+• Appointed: Constable of East Ward, in 1708, in New York City NY.
+8

 picture